roumail/resume/index.md

 ## Personal projects

-Developed webscraper in python (Beautiful soup, Selenium) to compare apartments based on price, area, etc
+* Developed webscraper in python (Beautiful soup, Selenium) to compare apartments based on price, area, etc
+* Created a predictive model for whether movie will achieve an imdb rating > 7.5 using best practices for data science projects

 <!-- ### Footer Last updated: May 2013 -->